|Alpha Index : Table of Contents : Official University Policies & Procedures : Questions : UC Irvine|

 Educational information - Whether in the U.S. or abroad, the educational exclusions in EAR and ITAR cover instruction in science, math, and engineering taught in courses listed in catalogues and associated teaching laboratories of academic institutions, even if the information concerns controlled commodities or items.
 Dissertation research must meet the standards for "fundamental research" to qualify as "publicly available," as defined below (EAR 734.9 and 734, Supplement 1, Questions C(1) through C(6)).

 Export - The actual shipment or transmission of items out of the United States, or release of technology or software to a foreign national in the United States (EAR 734.2(b)).

-Export control - The federal government's use of regulations and licensing requirements to manage exportation of commodities and information to countries outside the U.S.; to manage the sharing of commodities and information with foreign nationals who are residing in the U.S.; and to regulate travel to sanctioned or embargoed countries.
+Export control - The federal government's use of regulations and licensing requirements to manage exportation of commodities and information to countries outside the U.S.; to manage the sharing of commodities and information with foreign nationals who are residing in the U.S.; and to regulate transactions with sanctioned countries, individuals and entities.